Tigeronthe/Tokentest/README.md

 ## Overview

-This project exposes a local API endpoint that fetches data such as:
+Exposes a local API endpoint that fetches data such as:

 - contract name
 - contract symbol